NVIDIA/spark-rapids/docs/dev/compute_sanitizer.md

 parent: Developer Overview
 ---

-# Using Compute Sanitizer with the RAPIDS Plugin for Spark
+# Using Compute Sanitizer with the RAPIDS Accelerator for Apache Spark

 Compute Sanitizer is a functional correctness checking suite included in the CUDA toolkit.
 This suite contains multiple tools that can perform different type of checks.
 Of main interest to